top of page

 WHAT WAS LOST?

 One of the world’s most iconic modern sculptures is Unique Forms of Continuity in Space (1913) by the Italian Futurist painter and sculptor Umberto Boccioni.
 Today, casts of it are held in major art museum collections around the world.
 What is less widely known is that this work was preceded by three other striding figures: Synthesis of Human Dynamism, Speeding Muscles, and Spiral Expansion of Muscles in Motion.
-Boccioni died in 1916 following a tragic accident, and eleven years later these three sculptures were destroyed.
+Boccioni died prematurely in 1916, and eleven years later these three sculptures were destroyed.
 All that remains today are approximately 30 photographs taken in Boccioni’s studio and during exhibitions in Paris, Milan, and San Francisco.
 Yet by carefully analyzing and cross-referencing these images, highly accurate 3D reconstructions have proven to be achievable.

 HOW ACCURATE ARE THE RECREATIONS?